Key Takeaways

 Melamine

 Even the most durable ceramics cannot compare to melamine.
-A synthetic material, the lightweight melamine is virtually impervious to drops and clinks.
-This makes it an ideal choice for families with children, outdoor parties, and any time your dishes will need to be regularly transported.
+A synthetic material, the lightweight melamine is virtually chip-resistant to drops and clinks.
+This makes it an ideal choice for outdoor dining and families with children.

 Affordable and available in a variety of patterns, melamine dishes are suitable for large gatherings and magazine-ready table settings.
 The only caveat?
 Melamine isn’t microwave-safe, but that’s a small price to pay for durable and decorative pieces.